Poets&Quants Top Business Schools

 *** Please note that these statistics are provided for the business school major only whenever possible.
 If a school does not track these statistics separately, then the university-wide statistics are provided.

-The B-school’s acceptance rate for the fall 2024 incoming class was 26%.
-The class also reported an average SAT score of 1375 and a six-year graduation rate of 84%.
+The B-school’s acceptance rate for the fall 2025 incoming class was 25%.
+The class also reported an average SAT score of 1400, an average ACT score of 31, and an average high school GPA of 3.7.
+Trinity’s six-year graduation rate was 82%.

 EXPERIENTIAL LEARNING & INNOVATION